Characteristic function-based tests for spatial randomness: Testing procedure

 where $\hat{\phi}_X(\bm{t}) = (1/n)\sum_{j=1}^n \exp(i\bm{t}^\intercal \bm{x}_j)$ is the empirical CF, and $\phi_0(\bm{t})$ is the CF of the null distribution \citep{JIMENEZGAMERO20093957}, which is the uniform distribution in $\mathcal{A}$ in our case.
 If the marginal CF is truly $\phi_0$, then $\hat{\phi}_X(\bm{t})$ is an unbiased estimator of it, i.e., $E_0 \{\phi_0(\bm{t}) - \hat{\phi}_X(\bm{t})\} = 0$.

-The weight function $w(\bm{t})$ is usually chosen as the squared modulus of the CF, $|\phi_0(\bm{t})|^2$, Gaussian, or double exponential (Laplace) density \citep{Meintanis}, but we will find it more convenient to use the Cauchy density when testing for CSR, for reasons described later.
-For the sake of generality, we only assume for now that it is a symmetric (w.r.t every component of $\bm{t}$) probability density function of a $D$-dimensional random vector.
+The weight function $w(\bm{t})$ is usually chosen as the squared modulus of the CF, $|\phi_0(\bm{t})|^2$, \begin{modnew} or the \end{modnew} Gaussian or double exponential (Laplace) density \citep{Meintanis}, but we find it more convenient to use the Cauchy density when testing for CSR \begin{modnew} because it is then possible to derive the asymptotic null distribution of the test statistic \end{modnew}.